Faction: All Factions

 QL 100 implants with a Jobe cluster are locked to title level 3.
 QL 101+ Jobe clusters are locked to title level 4, with higher title level locks for refined implants.
 Also, implants with Jobe clusters have higher requirements in both ability and treatment than implants that do not have Jobe clusters.
 Finally, implants with Jobe clusters cannot be cleaned by an Implant Disassembly Clinic.

 Implants above QL 200 are called "Refined" implants.
 These implants scale linearly above QL 200, although the ability and treatment requirements are on a much higher scale.
-Refined implants usable by froobs and follow some special rules.
-Refined Implants can only be combined with refined clusters (clusters above QL 200) and are title level locked at TL5 for 201 to 250 and TL6 for 251-300.
+Refined implants are usable by froobs and follow some special rules.
+Refined Implants can only be combined with refined clusters (clusters above QL 200) and are title level locked at TL5 for QL 201-250 and TL6 for QL 251-300.
 They cannot be cleaned.
-Basic Refined implants and refined non-Jobe clusters can be blitzed on missions, and they are common drops from Primus camp mobs.
-Refined Jobe clusters are only found as rare mission drops (with the exception of Nano Delta, which can be rolled).
+QL 300 Basic Refined Implants and clusters can be bought in implant stores, but for a very high price; up to tens or even hundreds of millions.
+Alternatively, Basic Refined Implants and refined non-Jobe clusters can be blitzed in missions, and they are common drops from Primus camp mobs.
+Refined Jobe clusters can be found found as rare chest loot in mission (with the exception of Nano Delta, which can be rolled).
 Fully-made Refined implants occasionally drop as chest loot in high QL missions, as well.

 Implants can be cleaned by using an Implant Disassembly Clinic.
 This process requires x4.75 in Breaking and Entering and x1 in Nanoprogramming skills of the implant's QL.
 This process removes ALL clusters (you cannot selectively remove just one or two), and gives you a basic implant of the same QL.
 Many people commonly blitz already-filled ("dirty") implants above QL 125 and have them cleaned afterwards.
 Refined and Jobe-cluster modified implants cannot be cleaned.